Blue-Shun/TardisFiles-/README.md

 To make a bug report simply click *issues* check if the issuse is there.
 If yes read through it and see if it is being resolved.
 If no, click create *New issuse* then click the first *get started* button.
 This will take you to a bug report template, fill out the form and press *submit*.
 Then wait for me to check the bug, and then try to resolve it.

 # Making a suggestion
 This is the same as making a bug report excepct once you click *new issue* you need to click the second *get started* button.
-Then fill out the form and wait to see if a i aprove of your idea.
+Then fill out the form and wait to see if i aprove of your idea.